 - Jerusalem Artichoke

-While susceptibility to diabetes can be passed down generationally as is happening quite obviously more often, to a large extent diabetes is a result of our out of control dieting patterns.
-I do not mean ‘diet’ in reference to losing weight (a modern invention) but as it is traditional used in reference to all the food that is consumed by an animal.
+While susceptibility to diabetes can be passed down generationally as is happening quite obviously more often these days, to a large extent diabetes is a result of our out of control dieting patterns.
+I do not mean ‘diet’ in reference to losing weight (a modern invention) but as it is traditionally used in reference to all the food that is consumed by an animal.

 The rise and normalcy of diabetes in our culture is directly related to our consuming a diet that has never existed before on this planet.
 We should applaud ourselves for this mass experiment we are conducting on ourselves.
 However, we all know the realities of the results, so maybe it is time we mature a little as a society and learn some self-control.
 Genetics permitting of course.